 The spouse and/or dependent child (children) of an eligible employee shall be eligible to receive a tuition reduction benefit if admitted to the College and enrolled in a degree program.
-Eligible employees are faculty (tenured and tenure‐track), all exempt and non‐temporary state classified employees of 50% time or greater.
+Employees with an FTE of 50% or greater are eligible to apply.

 The dependent child is defined as a natural, step, adopted or foster child under the age of 24 who is considered to be a “dependent” for Federal Income Tax purposes and who resides in the employee’s household.

 Students must be enrolled in a minimum of 6 credit hours per term in order to qualify for this award.